 Teen stress is normal but excessive or crippling stress is not.
 If you believe that your adolescent is suffering from excessive teen stress, then we can help.

-Carolyn Riviere-Placzek, LMFT, RPT, and her amazing team at Collaborate Counseling, are here to help you and your teen identify and work through teenage stress.
+The amazing team at Centennial Counseling Services is here to help you!
 To learn more or schedule an appointment online or give us a call at 720-386-5131.